-- Infections to the bladder, the abdominal wound, the lungs with resulting temperatures and septicaemia
+- Infections to the bladder, and the lungs which can result in temperatures and septicaemia

-- Thromboembolic complications (formation of blood clots) in the legs that can even travel to the lungs and cause life-threatening emboli.
+- Thromboembolic complications (formation of blood clots) in the legs that can travel to the lungs and cause life-threatening emboli.
 This risk is very small because of our efforts to minimise them.
 I prescribe Heparin (blood thinner) or calf compression stockings to prevent the formation of blood clots in the legs.

 After treatment, you should be seen regularly for follow-up for at least 5 years.
 These examinations will include pelvic examinations and sometimes imaging methods if needed.